Importance of data | Community Litter Hub

 Importance of data

-There are still some land types that are less surveyed, such as open spaces, forests and riverine environments.
+There are still some land types that are less surveyed, such as open spaces - can you help?

 Some datasets include information on the brands of litter in our environment, such as Surfers Against Sewage and Trash Free Trails.
 This information can be used to highlight the sources of litter and campaign to the companies with commonly recorded brands and hold them somewhat responsible.

-Data on litter helps to paint a national picture on the scale of the problem and date collected over a number of years can help to identify trends and long-term changes.
+Data can provide insights into the scale of the problem and when collected over a number of years, it can help to identify trends and long-term changes.

 Some data collection systems are international, so data immediately makes up part of a greater global picture.
-Other data is input to global datasets.
-For example, Keep Scotland Beautiful and the Marine Conservation Society both add marine data into Clean Swell by Ocean Conservancy, a global beach litter collection project.
+Keep Scotland Beautiful and the Marine Conservation Society both add marine data into Clean Swell by Ocean Conservancy, a global beach litter collection project.

 Although it is widely accepted that litter, or plastic pollution, is a global problem, the sharing of data may be most relevant for the marine environment due to the oceans being a pathway of litter moving in the environment and a source of marine litter in Scotland.